JLChnToZ/UnityScriptTester/README.md

 To call this panel out, you can simply select *Windows > Script Tester > Inspector+*.

-### Test Method Caller
+### ~~Test Method Caller~~
-This is a simple tool I have created before the Inspector+, it has the same functionality as the method calling feature in Inspector+, but you can use this to call the methods sequentially by the order you make.
+~~This is a simple tool I have created before the Inspector+, it has the same functionality as the method calling feature in Inspector+, but you can use this to call the methods sequentially by the order you make.~~

-To call this panel out, you can simply select *Windows > Script Tester > Method Caller*.
+~~To call this panel out, you can simply select *Windows > Script Tester > Method Caller*.~~

+Test Method Caller is obsoleted and has been removed, as the functions can be find in Inspector+.

 Warning
 -------